TNN (American TV channel): Professional wrestling and The New TNN (1999–2003)

-In 1999, TNN began to downplay its previous country lifestyle programming to appeal to a wider demographic, including younger viewers; capitalizing on the success of RollerJam (a roller derby-inspired series with elements of professional wrestling), TNN reached a three-year deal to broadcast a weekly television series from the Philadelphia-based wrestling promotion Extreme Championship Wrestling (ECW), which would air on Friday nights beginning in late August 1999.
+In the late-1990s, TNN began to distance itself from its country lifestyle image to appeal to a wider audience, including younger demographics who were more attractive to advertisers.

+In 1999, TNN began to add sports entertainment programming, beginning with the roller derby series RollerJam.
+The success of RollerJam led to TNN reaching a three-year deal for a weekly television series from the Philadelphia-based professional wrestling promotion Extreme Championship Wrestling (ECW), which would air on Friday nights beginning in late-August 1999.
 Under the contract, ECW also agreed to revenue sharing with TNN for all of the promotion's events (including live shows and pay-per-views) and merchandising.
 These two programs would air as part of a Friday-night block themed around extreme sports programming, alongside Motor Madness and bull riding from the Professional Bull Riders (PBR); a TNN executive described bull riding as being "the original extreme sport".

-In November 1999, TNN announced new programming and primetime theme blocks it planned to introduce in 2000, including Movie Monday (which would target female viewers), Action Wednesday, Friday Night Thrill Zone, Classic Country on Saturday nights, and TNN Outdoors on Sundays.
+In November 1999, TNN announced new programming and primetime theme blocks it planned to introduce in 2000, including Movie Monday (which would target female viewers), Action Wednesday, Friday Night Thrill Zone (which would be anchored by RollerJam and ECW), Classic Country on Saturday nights, and TNN Outdoors on Sundays.
 The new schedule, along with new series such as the action drama 18 Wheels of Justice, collegiate bowling competition series Rockin' Bowl, reruns of the Western anthology Dead Man's Gun, and a new promotional campaign targeting younger viewers, were intended to introduce a broader audience to the network.

-Despite ECW reportedly driving a 200% increase in young male viewership in its timeslot, the promotion had a strained relationship with TNN's management—which had given the program little advertising, among other issues.
-ECW would reference these difficulties in its storylines via Cyrus and his heel stable The Network, who had a gimmick of portraying a network executive who constantly criticized ECW's content, and displayed favoritism towards the heavilly-promoted RollerJam and Rockin' Bowl.
+Despite ECW reportedly driving a 200% increase in young male viewership in its timeslot, the promotion had a strained relationship with TNN's management.
+The network gave ECW little promotion in comparison to other shows like RollerJam (which ECW producer Rick Buffone derided as "that stupid roller blading show"), and gave it an insufficient budget despite expectations for a program with production values rivaling the flagship shows of ECW's competitors.
+The promotion would reference these difficulties in its storylines via the heel stable The Network, whose leader Cyrus portrayed a TNN executive who constantly criticized ECW's content, and displayed favoritism towards the heavily-promoted RollerJam and Rockin' Bowl.